reinhard1000/Telematics-Data-and-Visualization-Project/README.md

 Project Summary: HydraLytica Dashboard – Telematics Application for Data Analysis

 Objective:
 A web-based portal system, the HydraLytica Dashboard, displays telematics data for company XXX Production department.
-The platform is designed to streamline data access and eliminate the need for direct interaction with the underlying database (MySQL), ensuring a secure, user-friendly interface for retrieving telematics data from the company's database.
+The platform is designed to streamline data access and eliminate the need for direct interaction with the underlying database (MariaDB), ensuring a secure, user-friendly interface for retrieving telematics data from the company's database.

 Key Features and Functionalities: